cardboardwm/cardboard/man/cutter.1.md

 :   Terminates Cardboard Compositor execution

 cutter *focus* (left|right|up|down|cycle)
-:   Changes the currently focused window
+:   Changes the currently focused window in the direction indicated by the
+    argument.
+In the case of cycle mode, the focus is changed in regard to the focus stack

 cutter *close*
 :   Terminates the window of the currently active application